qazse45678/qazse45678/README.md

   <li><h4>Machine Learning</h4>
     <ul>
       <li><p><b>Intro</b></p>
-          <p>My interest toward machine learning started from college, when I took courses including statistics, data mining, multi-variate analysis and linear regression.
+          <p>My interest in machine learning started from college, when I took courses including statistics, data mining, multi-variate analysis and linear regression.
 After graduation, I entered a company that used recommendation systems (built by collaborative filtering) to personalize website contents according to each customer profile.
-It's fascinating to me that my clients experienced more than 30% of increase of conversion rate just because they applied machine learning models for their website.
-When I found the power of machine learning, I started to dive deeper about other models, such as neural network, SVM, random forest..., by taking online courses.
+It's fascinating to me that my partners experienced more than 30% of increase of conversion rate just because they applied machine learning models for their website.
+When I found the power of machine learning, I started to dive deeper about the theory and other models, such as gradient descent, neural network, SVM..., by taking online courses.
 Meanwhile, I'm learnig pratical skills of data science to discover more applications of machine learning models in other scenarios.</p>
       </li>
       <li><p><b>Learning Resources</b></p>
           <p>